5 Things You Need To Do Before Launching your E-commerce website

-With a 7.655 billion total population, the online marketplace is the biggest in the world.
-A retailer who isn’t taking advantage of this opportunity is either ignorant or not ready for business.
+With 7.655 billion total population, the online marketplace is the biggest in the world.
+A retailer not taking advantage of this opportunity is either ignorant or not ready for business.

-According to Statista, e-commerce generated 653 billion US dollars in 2018 with 1.79 billion people shopping online.
-As lucrative as the industry might seem, getting a piece of the revenue doesn’t come easy.
-To stand of chance of cashing out, you have to put the right machinery in place.
-Otherwise, there’d be no one visiting your site, let alone making purchases.
+According to Statista, e-commerce generated 653 billion US dollars in 2018, with 1.79 billion people shopping online.
+As lucrative as the industry might seem, getting a piece of the revenue doesn’doesn’teasy.
+To stand a chance of cashing out, you must put the right machinery in place.
+Otherwise, there’d be one visiting your site, let alone making purchases.

 Here are five things to do before launching your e-commerce website.

 - Have an email subscription form

 An average e-commerce site enjoys moderate traffic by investing in numerous forms of traffic.
 This traffic runs through the sales funnel. (this guide is worth a read to learn more about sales funnels).
 The beginning of the sales funnel is the widest.
 It contains the raw traffic pouring into your site.
-As visitors move along the funnel, it gets narrower with many of them finding their way out.
+As visitors move along the funnel, it gets narrower, with many finding their way out.
 Only a handful will make it to the end.
-Even at that, there’s no guarantee that they’ll make a purchase.
+Even at that, there’there’sarantee that they’lthey’lla purchase.

-According to Hubspot, 99% of first-time visitors don’t buy anything.
-Don’t let them go just like that.
-A visitor who didn’t patronize you today could be your highest spender tomorrow.
+According to Hubspot, 99% of first-time visitors don’t do anything.
+Don’t Don’them go just like that.
+A visitor who didn’tdidn’tnize you today could be your highest spender tomorrow.
 But you can only create room for that if you get their contact for subsequent communication.